The Coaching Dyad

 Develop a critical understanding of the research on dyadic relationships

-Learn to effectively deliver an intervention to address discrepancies between both parties
+Learn to interpret data and effectively deliver an intervention to address discrepancies between both parties

 Teaching and Learning Strategy